Nominations due September 20, 2019

 - The Distinguished Teaching Award also includes a $5,000 salary increase.
 Up to five recipients will be awarded each year.

-- Recipients of the Distinguished Teaching Award must wait five years prior to being considered for another University-Wide Teaching Award.
+- Recipients of other University-wide teaching awards must wait five years prior to being eligible for consideration.

 After screening nominations for eligibility, the Teaching Committee will solicit documentation, in accord with the above criteria, from the nominees and their departments before making its recommendations to the central administration.